melosomelo/dotfiles/README.md

 - [ ] Define pacman cache cleaning strategy.
 - [ ] Define backup strategy.
 - [ ] Configure clipboard
+- [ ] Find a way to add rounded borders with picom and i3 or switch to another window manager

 ## Setup script